cbstange/climate-trivia/README.md

 # Climate Trivia

 ### The Climate Triva Quiz is designed to test the user's knowledge of the environmental impact humans have on the earth's climate.
 The quiz presents the user with a random question displaying four possible answers with only one being correct.
-The game stops at 10 questions and
+The game ends at 10 questions and presents a user with the correct number of questions answered.

 ## Finished site deployment link can be found [here]().